National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/integration-architecture.md

 ### Level 3
 This is the tools and environments for the overall product.
 It includes the tools for external parties to:
-- submit and track change requests
+- Submit and track change requests
-- support communication about updates and roadmaps
+- Support communication about updates and roadmaps
-- view and use live instances
+- View and use live instances